Yanina Wickmayer: 2011: Continued success

 Wickmayer returned to Auckland to defend her 2010 championship.
 Seeded second, she reached the final once again defeating Dinara Safina, qualifier Sabine Lisicki, Simona Halep, and Peng Shuai.
 In the final, Wickmayer lost to Gréta Arn.
-At the Medibank International Sydney, Wickmayer was defeated in the first round by fourth seed Samantha Stosur.
+At the Sydney International, Wickmayer was defeated in the first round by fourth seed Samantha Stosur.
 Seeded 21st at the Australian Open, Wickmayer lost in the second round to Latvian Anastasija Sevastova, 4–6, 2–6.

 After the Australian Open, Wickmayer played in the Fed Cup tie versus the United States.
 Wickmayer won both of her rubbers beating Bethanie Mattek-Sands, and Melanie Oudin.
 Belgium beat the United States 4–1.
 Next, Belgium will face the Czech Republic in the semifinals.
 Seeded seventh at the Open GdF Suez, Wickmayer made it to the quarterfinals by beating Elena Vesnina and Klára Zakopalová.
 Her quarterfinal match she lost to fourth seed and eventual champion Petra Kvitová, 7–5, 3–6, 6–7.
 Wickmayer had a 5–3 lead in the third set, but Kvitová rallied to get the win.
 At the Dubai Tennis Championships, Wickmayer beat wildcard Bojana Jovanovski in the first round, in three sets.
 In the second round, she stunned fifth seed Li Na.
 In the match, Li Na wasted four match points; she led 6–2 in the second-set tiebreaker before Wickmayer reeled off the next six points to level the match and ultimately, win the match.
 In the third round, Wickmayer lost to ninth seed Shahar Pe'er.
 Wickmayer's next event was the Indian Wells Open.
 As the 23rd seed, she reached semifinals after beating Melanie Oudin, 14th seed Kaia Kanepi, 25th seed Dominika Cibulková, and tenth seed Shahar Pe'er.
 In the semifinal, she lost to 15th seed Marion Bartoli, 1–6, 3–6.
 This was her first semifinal ever in Indian Wells.
 At the Miami Open, Wickmayer was the 23rd seed.
 After a first-round bye, she was defeated in the second round by Elena Vesnina.